If your question is not answered here Contact Us

-Yes and no. There is a long tradition of climbing clubs showing novices “the ropes” and many of us started our climbing careers through joining clubs.
-However we are not qualified to provide formal tuition, and if you have not climbed before we recommend that you obtain professional instruction to learn how to belay and other safety basics.
-Once you have the basic skills you will then have the opportunity to climb with more experienced climbers and pick up tips from them.
-See our “Guidance for new members” for more information.
+There is a long tradition of climbing clubs showing people new to climbing the basics of safety and techniques.
+Many of us started our climbing with friends or through joining clubs.
+However, times change and we are not qualified to provide formal tuition.
+If you are new to climbing, climbing walls offer training in climbing, belaying and other safety basics.
+With the basic skills you can climb with more experienced climbers and pick up tips from them.
+See our Guidance for New Members for more information.

 Does the club provide equipment?

-I’m not really interested in rock climbing
+I’m not really interested in rock climbing?

 Can I bring my dog?